sylvainwhite/sylvain-white-dev/pages/javascript.md

 <br/>

-## Javascript - jargon
+## Javascript jargon

 Few notes to clear up some concepts of the JavaScript ecosystem

+#### Versions

+* EcmaScript (ES) is the standard specifications of the JavaScript language
+* ES1: 1997 - EcmaScript 1 is the first version
+* ES2: 1998
+* ES3: 1999
+* ES4: Abandoned
+* ES5: 2009
+* ES6: 2015 - also known as ES2015

 #### Module systems
+* There were no module system in EcmaScript before ES6
-* CommonJS is the specification to implement a module system in JavaScript
+* Developers created the CommonJS module system specifications
     * It was initially designed to be used in server-side JavaScript not in browsers
-    * It has been implemented but not completely in Node.js
+    * It has been implemented in Node.js but not completely
 * There are other module systems e.g. AMD, UMD
+* EcmaScript Module (ESM)
+    * Standard system module introduced in ES6
-* EcmaScript Module (ESM) is the new standard to replace old module systems
+    * It is the new standard to replace all module systems

 #### Module systems syntax
 * CommonJS syntax uses 'require' function and 'module.exports'
     * The 'require' function is synchronous in Node.js
 * ESM syntax uses 'import' and 'export' statements
-    * The 'import' statement can be either synchronous or asynchornous
+    * The 'import' statement can be either synchronous or asynchronous

 #### Module systems in browsers
 * Browserify and Webpack enable CommonJS modules to be used in browsers